 - €9000 per year for non-EU applicants

-Tuition fees for self-sponsored students are kept as low as possible.
-Every year partial tuition fee waivers are granted of €1000 per student per year for Programme Country students and €4500 for Partner Country students resulting in the following fees:
+Tuition fees are kept as low as possible.
+Every year partial tuition fee waivers are granted of €1000 per student per year for EU applicants and €4500 for non-EU applicants resulting in the following fees:

-- Enrolment and tuition costs at local universities
+- Enrollment and tuition costs at local universities

 - Joint School costs (2 weeks): food, accommodation

 - Annual Symposium costs (1 week): food, accommodation

 For the 2020 Cohort there will be additional Support Grants available for the best ranking students.

 Upon admission to the program, you will receive an invitation to pay the first part of the tuition fee (1000 Euro), which must be paid within 2 weeks after the closing of each call.
 Once the payment is received, your place in the program is secured until August 1st 2020.
 The full tuition fee must be paid before August 1st 2020.
 Students who haven't paid within the mentioned time frames cannot participate and will be considered as dropouts.